-- Create, implement and evaluate your plan. - Provide staff training on the language service plan and cultural competency.
+- Create, implement, and evaluate your plan. - Provide staff training on the language service plan and cultural competency.

-This section of the toolkit contains information you can use to help develop your plan, such as identifying preferred languages of your patients, tips for communicating across language barriers and tips for locating and working with interpreters.
+This section of the toolkit contains information you can use to help develop your plan, such as identifying preferred languages of your enrollees, tips for communicating across language barriers and tips for locating and working with interpreters.
 Additional resources are available at the end of this toolkit to help you complete your language service plan.

-Tips for working with LEP patients
+Tips for working with LEP enrollees

-Who is a LEP member?
+Who is an LEP enrollee?

-Individuals who do not speak English as their primary language and who have a limited ability to read, speak, write or understand English, may be considered LEP.
+Individuals who do not speak English as their primary language and who have a limited ability to read, speak, write, or understand English, may be considered LEP.

-How to identify a LEP member over the phone
+How to identify an LEP enrollee over the phone

-- Member is quiet or does not respond to questions. - Member simply says yes or no, or gives inappropriate or inconsistent answers to your questions. - Member may have trouble communicating in English or you may have a very difficult time understanding what they are trying to communicate. - Member self identifies as LEP by requesting language assistance.
+- Enrollee is quiet or does not respond to questions. - Enrollee simply says yes or no, or gives inappropriate or inconsistent answers to your questions. - Enrollee may have trouble communicating in English or you may have a very difficult time understanding what they are trying to communicate. - Enrollee self identifies as LEP by requesting language assistance.

-Tips for working with LEP members and how to offer interpreter services
+Tips for working with LEP enrollees and how to offer interpreter services

-- Member speaks no English and you are unable to discern the language. - Connect with contracted telephonic interpretation vendor to identify language needed. - Member speaks some English: - Speak slowly and clearly.
+- Enrollee speaks no English and you are unable to discern the language. - Connect with contracted telephonic interpretation vendor to identify language needed. - Enrollee speaks some English: - Speak slowly and clearly.
 Do not speak loudly or shout.
 Use simple words and short sentences.